Supercolony-net/Open-Grants-Program/applications/openbrush-follow-up.md

 This project is important to us as it's our strategic goal to accelerate Polkadot ecosystem development.
 Applications on Ink! are a considerable part of it.

 ### Project Details
-OpenBrush must be the starting point for every smart contract developers coming from Ethereum.
+OpenBrush should serve as a starting point for every smart contract developers coming from Ethereum.
 It will contain the same folder structure as OpenZeppelin.
 The extended documentation will cover several topics: the differences between ink! and Solidity, how developers should change their mindset, how to design their project, how to deploy contracts and test them, etc.

 The library will provide the default implementation of standard contracts, which can be customized by developers.
-Also, the library will provide additional features which are not available in ink!(and our team will try to integrate them into ink! later), but which can be useful for development.
+Also, the library will provide additional features useful for development which are not available in ink! yet(the plan is to integrate them to ink! itself at a later point within Openbrush scope), but which can be useful for development.

 Our team aims to improve the smart-contract development experience,